On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Background

 \subsection{Initial attempts for reducing link power consumption}

-The power consumption of any device can be divided into static and dynamic power.
-The later depends on clock frequency, supply voltage and transistor technology.
-Power consumption is roughly proportional to the cube of the frequency, which is promising for power saving.
-Dynamic Voltage and Frequency Scaling (DVFS) adjust voltage and frequency based on network utilization to save energy during idle periods and maintain performance under load.
-Implementations like Adaptive Supply Serial Links (ASSL) adjust supply voltage dynamically, though hardware complexity and additional circuitry such as voltage regulators are required~\cite{kim_adaptive_2002, shang_dynamic_2003}.
-This conflicts with the objectives of interconnection networks being simple.
+Device power consumption comprises static and dynamic components, with dynamic power depending on clock frequency, supply voltage, and transistor technology.
+Since power scales roughly with the cube of frequency, substantial savings are possible.
+Dynamic Voltage and Frequency Scaling (DVFS) adapts voltage and frequency to utilization but requires additional hardware, such as voltage regulators, increasing complexity and conflicting with the goal of simple interconnection networks~\cite{kim_adaptive_2002, shang_dynamic_2003}.

-Since network technologies have gone through several revisions and can usually work at previous-generation data rates, this was thought to be a good strategy for energy saving.
-Adaptive Link Rate (ALR) aims to accomplish this by lowering link rates during periods of low utilization without altering voltages or frequencies directly.
-Instead, links can negotiate lower speeds.
-Although it can significantly save power, switching link rates introduces latency due to MAC handshakes, PHY configuration, and resynchronization~\cite{gunaratne_reducing_2008}, making implementation complex and limiting practical adoption.
-This is detrimental in HPC environments because it can turn the network into a bottleneck when it is more needed.